-When creating a Safe or changing Safe properties, you can specify that Users who wish to retrieve passwords and files require confirmation from an authorized Safe Owner.
+When creating a Safe or changing Safe properties, you can specify that Users who wish to retrieve passwords require confirmation from an authorized Safe Owner.

 Note: This mode cannot be enabled together with multi-level confirmation, or with multiple required confirmers (more than one), as requests will never be confirmed and will not be usable.